violetChai/violetChai/README.md

 ![Visitor Count](https://komarev.com/ghpvc/?username=violetChai&style=flat&color=blue)

-> 💻"The best way to predict the future is to invent it."
-Alan Kay
+> 💻_"The best way to predict the future is to invent it."_ Alan Kay
 >
 > 🎮"A game is a problem-solving activity, approached with a playful attitude."
 Jesse Schell
 >